-MS Finance Curriculum for Fall 2021 start
+MS Finance Curriculum for Fall 2022 start

-Introduction to program and courses (July 27-28)
+Introduction to program and courses (Late July/Early August)

-You will receive detailed descriptions of core courses, electives, and specializations.
-Advice will be given on typical study plans and you will have a chance to ask questions of the Program Director and Professors involved in the program.
+You have received detailed descriptions of core courses, electives, and specializations.
+Advice was given on typical study plans and you will have a chance to ask questions of the Program Director and Professors involved in the program.